bablokb/pi-btnap/README.md

 script before installation and provide your own defaults for a number of variables, but it is better to change the generated configuration file.

+There are some install-time only configuration options (e.g. additional installation of dnsmasq).
+Please check the install-script and change as needed.

 Configuration
 -------------